James7688/MoltOS/README.md

 - **2 GB RAM minimum** (4 GB recommended)
 - **8 GB USB drive or SSD**
 - Works on both **UEFI** and **Legacy BIOS**
+- Notice:The system is in early testing phase.
+Please contact to the MoltOS developers or use Issues page.

 ---

 ## Credits